Milton, Queensland: History

 In 1899, 461 allotments were advertised to be auctioned by Isles, Love & Co on Saturday, 2 September 1899 (Federation Day), Saturday 9 September 1899 and Saturday 16 September 1899.
 This area was called the "Dunmore Estate" and is now mostly in Toowong as well as partly in Milton.
 On the real estate map for "Dunmore Estate", Cribb's Paddock, Milton is a black and white photo titled "Panoramic view of the river looking towards town".
 In 1899 it was advertised in the Brisbane Courier for contractors for the "Dunmore Estate", Cribb's Paddock, Milton to make an access road through the lagoon and a roadway under the railway bridge.
 It was reported in The Brisbane Courier and The Telegraph that a total of 240 lots were sold - 108 lots on 2 September 1899, 81 lots on 9 September 1899 and 51 lots on 16 September 1899.

 Between 1900 and 1962, Milton was served by trams running along Milton Road from Toowong and Rainworth, with the latter branching off at Baroona Road.
 The services were withdrawn after the disastrous Paddington tram depot fire and replaced by buses.
-The suburb continues to be served by most western suburb bus routes operated by Brisbane Transport.
+The suburb continues to be served by most western suburb bus routes operated by Transport for Brisbane.

 In 1911, 20 allotments were advertised to be auctioned by Isles, Love & Co on Saturday, 30 September 1911.
 This area was called the "Payne Estate" and was subdivisions 4 to 7 and 10 to 22 and 27 to 29 in the parish of Enoggera.
 The allotments were situated on Park Road, Milton near the Brisbane River and near Milton Railway Station.
 It was reported in The Brisbane Courier that 15 of the 20 allotments were sold at the auction.